Hpmaharaja/finityone-backend-project/README.md

 # FinityOne Backend Engineer Take-Home Project

+  # Introduction

   The stages of the take home project are in order of difficulty, so if you feel something is easier, please do this IN ORDER.

+  # Instructions

+  The stages of the take home project are in order of difficulty, so if you feel something is easier, please do this IN ORDER.

 ## STAGE #1

-  # Simple Endpoints
+  ### Simple Endpoints

   The first task is very simple in terms of creating the endpoints to send an email into a queue in the database